Twelve months after Mark Beech started Edublox, he went from being a non-reader to reading his first book, The Bourne Identity! Mark’s mom tells all.

-Mark’s problems became noticeable when at age 2 years he showed very little speech development.
+Mark’s problems became noticeable when at age two, he showed very little speech development.
 That seemed the only developmental delay; there were no physical problems.
-His speech did improve, but at age 4-5 years it was still very limited and very hard to understand.
+His speech did improve, but at age 4-5 years, it was still very limited and very hard to understand.

 The emphasis of special education at Sacred Heart College was primarily life skills.
 His reading and writing skills were extremely limited; his math skills were marginally better.